ChitambarLab/Development-Guide/README.md

 ### Get the latest code

-As collaborators submit code, your local version will be behind the head or `origin` of the branch.
-It is important to make sure that all changes are built upon the most-up-to-date changes.

 1. Switch to the `integration` branch: `git checkout integration`
 2. Get the most recent changes: `git pull origin integration`

 ### Develop a new feature

+A feature:
-A feature is a chunk of code which performs a new task or modifies existing functionality.
-Features are
+* Performs a new task or modifies existing functionality.
-* Small enough to be completed within a few hours of work.
+* Can be completed within a few hours of work.
-* Tested sufficiently to ensure bug free operation and correctness of functionality.
+* Is tested sufficiently to ensure bug free operation and correctness of functionality.
-* Documented such that a collaborator can make sense of your work.
+* Is documented such that a collaborator can make sense of your work.

-All new code should be developed in a feature branch named descriptively for the feature you are working on.
+All new code should be developed in a feature branch named for the work it contains.

 1. Create a new branch: `git checkout -b new-feature-name`
 2. Write and test some code.
 3. Add changes to to your branch: `git add new_file`
 4. Commit changes to your branch: `git commit -m "short description of change"`
 5. Push your changes to the local branch: `git push -u origin new-feature-name`

 ### Merge changes